 - Resources to help people with concerns and questions about the impact of the COVID-19 pandemic on their lives and mental well-being

-Your pharmacy team provides an essential service, and so is permitted by GovNL to continue operating under the Special Measures Order pursuant to S. 28 of the Public Health Protection and Promotion Act.
-See below for a full list of what businesses are open or closed during the COVID-19 pandemic.
-That being said, pharmacies are open presently and in order for pharmacies to remain open the public must follow the suggested physical distancing guidelines and help prevent the spread of COVID-19 within our communities and pharmacies.
+Pharmacies provide an essential service and, as such, have continued operating throughout the pandemic.
+That being said, in order for pharmacies to continue to remain open, the public must follow the suggested physical distancing guidelines and help prevent the spread of COVID-19 within our communities and pharmacies.

 High demand for pharmacy services